Johannes-Berggren/firestore-to-bigquery-export/README.md

     })
 ```

-Then, you can transport your data.
+Then, you can transport your data:
 ```
   bigExport.transportDataToBigQuery('firestore', [
     'payments',